Forrest Stonedahl

 I also played a minor role in the development of the BugHunt online participatory simulation, which demonstrates how natural selection can lead to the adaptation of species to their environment.
 In this activity, people from anywhere in the world can log in and compete to catch the most bugs, and the emergent result is that the population of bugs becomes more camouflaged against the image backdrop.

-(There aren't always other people logged in to compete with, but you can still try it out.)
+(There aren't always other people logged in to compete with, but you can still try it out, as long as you have Java enabled in your browser.)

 Screenshot from BugHunt